abhi-glitchhg/bosch-assignment/report.md

 Settled on a **COCO-pretrained Faster R-CNN ResNet50-FPN** from torchvision, replacing the final `FastRCNNPredictor` head for BDD100K's 10 classes.
 The backbone and FPN were kept frozen; only the head was trained.
 Gradient accumulation and mixed precision training were used to maximise effective batch size within an 8GB VRAM budget.

+Also we removed small bboxes which had area less than a threshold based on observations from EDA.
+We chose that threshold to be 200pixels.

 | Hyperparameter | Value |
 |---|---|
 | Backbone | ResNet50-FPN (frozen) |